Lockdown rebel wins Madrid regional election, opinion poll shows | Politics

 Lockdown rebel wins Madrid regional election, opinion poll shows

 The PSOE of Prime Minister Pedro Sanchez went from 37 seats to 25-28, according to the GAD3 poll, not enough to allow the Socialists and other left-wing parties to challenge Ayuso.
-The Madrid region, home to seven million of Spain's 47 million people, on Monday recorded 369 COVID-19 cases per 100,000 in the last 14 days against a national average of 223.
-Occupancy of intensive care units is also the highest in Spain, at about 44.7%.
+The Madrid region, home to seven million of Spain's 47 million people, recorded 343 COVID-19 cases per 100,000 in the last 14 days on Tuesday against a national average of 213.
+Occupancy of intensive care units is the highest in Spain, at 44%.

-But Ayuso, 42, has won the support of many Madrid residents by refusing to close bars and restaurants to curb the pandemic.
+Critics accuse Ayuso of neglecting health services while looking after business.
+But she won the support of many Madrid residents by refusing to close bars and restaurants to curb the pandemic.
+Unlike in other elections in the COVID era in recent months, turnout was high, at 69%, from 58% in 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)